gkolli/OceanEyes/README.md

 Thus, filters had to be designed to limit the higher frequency data to allow for the lower frequency fin whale data to be 'heard.'
 Thus, a low-pass filter had to be utilized.
 This was iterated throughout this project, and it was finally determined that a fifth-order low-pass filter would filter enough of the higher-frequency humpback whale data.

-Signal Processing was completed in MATLAB in both the time and frequency domains.
+Signal Processing was completed in MATLAB - adapted from a script provided by the professor - in both the time and frequency domains.
 The Fourier and Inverse Fourier Transforms were utilized to convert between the two domains.